devonfw-tutorials/katacoda-scenarios/jump-the-queue/step1.md

 Now you need to switch to the folder you just created.
 `cd jump-the-queue/java/jtqj`{{execute}}

-After that, you hsve to install Maven.
+After that, you have to install Maven.
 Run `mvn install`{{execute}}

 This will take some time.
 Wait until you see the message "BUILD SUCCESS".